Jack R. Binns

 Jack Robert Binns (born May 13, 1933, in Oregon) was the U.S. Ambassador to Honduras from 1980 to 1981.
 Binns is a 1956 graduate of the United States Naval Academy.

 Now retired from the Foreign Service, Binns is an author and resides in Tucson, Arizona.
 In 2000, he published his memoirs of his time as an ambassador.

+One of three SCOTUS amici for JOSE FRANCISCO SOSA, Petitioner, v.
+HUMBERTO ALVAREZ-MACHAIN.